hakimel/reveal.js/README.md

 } );
 ```

+To check if reveal.js is already 'ready' you can use call `Reveal.isReady()`.

 ### Slide Changed Event

 An 'slidechanged' event is fired each time the slide is changed (regardless of state).
 The event object holds the index values of the current slide as well as a reference to the previous and current slide HTML nodes.